Answers are at the right or below the question in "Light Blue".

 b.
 Their bodies were all burned by the "church" for translating the Bible into English.

 c.
-Together, they started what has become the Protestant religion.
+Together, these individuals initiated the movement that has evolved into the Protestant religion.

 b.
 Their bodies were all burned.